 A word about placement now: I cut my own squares, so not every square is perfect.
 The best way to get around this is the placement.
 When you're sewing two pieces together always put the smallest piece of fabric over the larger one.
 Center the two pieces as best you can and line up the edge you're going to sew.
-Make your 1/4" seam.
-I don't usually bother pinning with short seams because the fabrics tend to stay in place.
-I use pins for long seams to keep everything lined up.
+I don't usually bother pinning with short seams because the fabric tends to stay in place.
+I do use pins for longer seams though, just to keep everything lined up.

 When you have to sew over two joining seams, line them up well before sewing them together.
 If they don't line up you're going to have crooked corners.
 You can expect that it won't be perfect at first, but you'll get better over time.

 If the fabric seems to stay put too well when you want to make minor adjustments, just wet the tips of your fingers.
 It'll give you that extra little grip you need.

 Next, line up your base block on your cutting mat so the seams of the block line up with the grid lines on the mat.
 You are going to make 4 cuts to create the pieces needed to rearrange your block.
 Using the clear measuring grid, measure and cut 1 inch from the center in every direction.
 This creates nine pieces; four large corner blocks, four rectangular pieces with a seam down the middle, and one center piece joining the four fabrics.
 I swap the left corners for the right corners, then flip my center 90 or 180 degrees, but you can arrange them however you think looks best.